-Andy Duncan (Honorary Vice-President) is a highly experienced financial trainer within investment banking, with past clients including JP Morgan, Goldman Sachs, Credit Suisse, UBS, and Barclays, along with many other clients, such as the London Business School.
+Andy Duncan (Vice-Chairman) is a highly experienced financial trainer within investment banking, with past clients including JP Morgan, Goldman Sachs, Credit Suisse, UBS, and Barclays, along with many other clients, such as the London Business School.
 He has worked in many parts of the world, including London, New York, Singapore, Frankfurt, Dubai, and Hong Kong.
 He teaches a wide range of courses, such as Behavioural Finance, Traders’ Economics and Austrian Economics, Credit Products and Risk, Private Banking, Wealth Management, and Banking Regulation, and others.
 He has in the past also lectured on the ‘Certificate of Quantitative Finance’ program.
 Because of his educational background in psychology and Neuro Linguistic Programming – graduating from the University of Sheffield with a First – he has also executed many training courses in these, and related, areas.
 He is also a software developer and a Certified Scrum Master (CSM), with a particular interest in open source software, mobile development, science, FinTech, and educational applications.
 He has written two books for O’Reilly on open source programming.
 With this knowledge and background, plus a desire to combine finance, technology, and education, he is the CTO at FinLingo.Com, which provides online financial training services.
 He is also a podcaster and interviewer, having produced the ‘Sound Money’ show for Casey Research, worked as an interviewer and podcaster for GoldMoney, and produced the FinTales podcast for FinLing.Com.
 More recently, he has lectured at the Judge Business School at Cambridge University.

-David Davis (Scientific Adviser) was a founder member of the Libertarian Alliance back in the 1970s.
+David Davis (Scientific Adviser) was a founder member of the former Libertarian Alliance in the 1970s.
 He read Biochemistry at Worcester College, Oxford.
 In his retirement, he informally teaches advanced mathematics, Latin, cosmology, and the sciences.
 He also restores scientific instruments.

 Andy Curzon is a regular attendee of Hans-Hermann Hoppe’s Property and Freedom Society conference in Bodrum, Turkey, with a particular interest in law.
 He is also an experienced conference organiser, collaborating with others in the organisation of the 2013 ‘Intellectual Minds’ conference.
 The grandson of Peter Curzon, 3rd Viscount Scarsdale, his family seat is Kedleston Hall.